Odawara District

 "Very nice, thank you."

 The girls led them into the living room.
-The living room floor was darkly stained hardwood, there were two short couches and a Lay-Z-Boy, on which Mr. Yamamura was reclining.
-Mrs. Yamamura knelt on a cushion next to her husband.
-Michiko and Shinako sat on the couch at one end of the room, Thackeray and Matlock sat on the couch opposite Mr. Yamamura.
+It was a “western-style” room, with a hardwood floor instead of tatami.
+Mr. Yamamura was reclining on the La-Z-Boy at the far end of the room.
+Mrs. Yamamura sat on the chair next to her husband.
+Michiko and Shinako sat on the floor on two cushions at the other end of the room.
+Thackeray and Matlock sat on the short couch opposite Mr. Yamamura.

-Mr. Yamamura said, "I suppose you know why we invited you to come over this evening."
+Mr. Yamamura swung the La-Z-Boy straight up and looked sternly at the two Americans.
+“I suppose you know why we invited you to come over this evening.”

 "Yes," said Thackeray, though he was still in the dark.

-"You are aware," Mr. Yamamura went on, "that my daughters have expressed a constant interest in your church for several months now.
-At first, I thought it was just girlish infatuation, but it seems they are quite intent.
-I talked with your Stake President yesterday.
-I was impressed."
+“My daughters have expressed an interest in joining your church for several months now.
+I thought at first that it was girlish infatuation.
+But they appear to be quite intent.
+I spoke with your Stake President yesterday.
+I was impressed.”
 He paused and tucked his hands inside the sleeves of his yukata.
-"I've decided to give permission."
+“I’ve decided to give permission.”
 With that, he stood up and walked out of the room.

 Thackeray couldn't help smiling.
 "Yes.
 I'm surprised."